WorldAfterCapital/WorldAfterCapital/part-two/Labor.md

 What&apos;s driving the decoupling?
 Part of it may be demographics, but part of it is likely to be the impact of technology.
 To the extent that accelerates, as I believe it will, there will be further pressure on aggregate demand.
 From a traditional economic growth perspective what should be particularly worrisome is that jobs in developing countries have a high exposure to automation {{"ECONO" | cite}}.
 Put differently, these countries may skip the golden age of the job loop entirely or have a much diminished version.

 We don&apos;t need an indefinite growth of aggregate demand to take care of basic needs (wants by contrast are unlimited).
-Nonetheless, a rapid demand collapse would be a bad thing for societies that for now are built largely on the job loop.
+Nonetheless, a rapid demand collapse would be a bad thing for societies that, for now, are built largely on the job loop.
 That raises the question of whether it is at all possible for technology to depress wages over a prolonged period of time.

 ## Lump of Labor or Magic Employment Fallacy?